 Corinthian wealth purchased for many Corinthians the leisure time to argue about the ideas flooding into their city, and to experiment with a variety of religions.
 It would not, therefore, have come as a surprise to Christians in other cities of the time that the Corinthian Church frequently broke down into a debating society or that St. Paul had to warn them against this fault.

 Corinthian wealth also paid for a famous festival.
-We’ve all heard of the Olympic Games, which began as a festival to honour the gods of Olympus, but these were not the only games of the ancient world.
+We’ve all heard of the Olympic Games, which began as a festival to honor the gods of Olympus, but these were not the only games of the ancient world.
 Almost as important were the Isthmian Games, held in the spring once every two years at Corinth.
 It is these Isthmian Games that form the background of St. Paul’s words this morning: "And every man that striveth for the mastery is temperate in all things.
 Now they do it to obtain a corruptible crown; but we an incorruptible."

 The words "every man that striveth for the mastery" can be translated even more literally as "everyone who enters into the games."
 The Corinthians would have known how serious a business it was to take part in their Isthmian Games.
 There was room only for the very best and the most dedicated competitors—in other words, only for people who were serious about winning.